-Across our three operating segments, the revenue and profit generated is from construction projects and services, the awarding of which we do not directly control.
+Across our three operating segments, the revenue and profit generated are from infrastructure projects and services, but we do not directly control the process by which such infrastructure projects and services are awarded.
 The construction industry historically has experienced cyclical fluctuations in financial results due to economic recessions, downturns in business cycles of our customers, supply chain disruptions, inflationary pressures, interest rate fluctuations and other economic factors beyond our control.
-Many factors, including the financial condition of the industry, could adversely affect our customers and their willingness to fund capital expenditures in the future.
+Many factors, including the financial condition of the infrastructure industry, could adversely affect our customers and their willingness to fund capital expenditures in the future.
 Additionally, consolidation, competition or capital constraints in the industries we serve may result in reduced spending by our customers.

 Economic, regulatory and market conditions affecting our specific end markets may adversely impact the demand for our services, resulting in the delay, reduction or cancellation of certain projects and these conditions may continue to adversely affect us in the future.
-For example, during fiscal 2022, our Building Solutions segment began to see a moderation in housing demand due to increases in mortgage interest rates reducing the affordability of homes.